joeheartless/sembiluhashbutpy/README.md

 python script.py decode --code YOUR_SHORT_CODE --password "your_strong_password"
 ```
 - If the password is correct, the message will be decrypted and then **deleted permanently**.
-- If incorrect, the system logs a failed attempt. **5 failed attempts will delete the message.**
+- If incorrect, the system logs a failed attempt.

 ### Clear All Stored Messages
 ```sh